kadiks/journal-jenaiccambre-com/README.md

 ## Changelog

+### 0.2.4

+- Add social media button to share
+- Display featured media if existing instead of bland title

 ### 0.2.3

 - Change content so that internal link to goes to destination website (not back to source)